AllQuietApp/terraform-provider-allquiet/docs/resources/status_page.md

 - `public_severity_mapping_warning` (String) The public severity mapping warning of the status page
 - `public_support_email` (String) The public support email of the status page
 - `public_support_url` (String) The public support url of the status page
 - `secondary_background_color` (String) The secondary background color of the status page.
 Must be a valid hex color.
 - `secondary_background_color_dark_mode` (String) The secondary background color dark mode of the status page.
 Must be a valid hex color.
- - `primary_text_color` (String) The primary text color of the status page.
-Must be a valid hex color.
- - `primary_text_color_dark_mode` (String) The primary text color dark mode of the status page.
-Must be a valid hex color.
 - `secondary_text_color` (String) The secondary text color of the status page.
 Must be a valid hex color.
 - `secondary_text_color_dark_mode` (String) The secondary text color dark mode of the status page.
 Must be a valid hex color.
 - `service_groups` (Attributes List) The service groups of the status page (see [below for nested schema](#nestedatt--service_groups))
 - `services` (List of String, Deprecated) The service ids of the status page
 - `slug` (String) The slug of the status page.
 Provide slug or custom host settings.